Stris Logo

 Matthew Seligman is a litigator and strategist with extensive experience at every level of the judiciary—from trial courts to the U.S. Supreme Court.
 He draws on his years as a legal scholar and practicing attorney to assist clients navigating their most complex and sophisticated legal issues.

-Matthew is also recognized as one of the nation’s foremost election law experts.
+Matthew is also recognized as one of the nation’s foremost experts on constitutional and election law.
 His work in courts, before Congress, and in the national media addresses the highest-profile election issues facing America today.
 For example:

 Matthew is a fellow at the Constitutional Law Center at Stanford Law School.
 Previously he was a fellow at the Center for Private Law at the Yale Law School, a Climenko Fellow and Lecturer on Law at Harvard Law School, and a Visiting Assistant Professor of Law at the Benjamin N. Cardozo School of Law.
 In the fall of 2020, he returned to Harvard to co-teach a course on disputed presidential elections with Professor Lawrence Lessig.